Last Updated: May 20, 2022

 The two frames in the market are narrow or wide, and these shapes come from the prisms inside.
 On that note, there are Porro and roof prisms.
 Their difference lies in the light transmission process, which creates a distinct shape of the barrel.

 If you're looking for a slim, compact pair, go for binoculars with roof prisms.
-If you have younger ones, they can be a good choice for children's binoculars for bird watching.
+If you have younger ones, they can be a good choice for children's binoculars.

 In such a pair, its objective and ocular lenses are in a straight line with the prisms.
 Oppositely, Porro prisms are at an angle to the frontal lenses and eyepieces, which widens the barrel.